Christmas tree safety tips for businesses

 While the tips in this article should help to prevent a fire this Christmas, it’s always important to be prepared in the unlikely case that one does occur.

-- Make sure you have accessible fire extinguishers in your home.
+- Make sure you have accessible fire extinguishers in your workplace.

-- Make sure all fire alarms are installed and operating correctly.
+- Make sure all fire alarms are installed and are regularly maintained.

-- If unsure, hire a fully accredited professional to carry out comprehensive fire risk assessments throughout the home.
+- If unsure, hire a fully accredited professional to carry out a comprehensive fire risk assessment of you business.

 At Cheshire Fire, we care about your safety.
-We offer the highest quality fire safety equipment and services to ensure you’re kept safe this holiday season — and all year round.
+We offer installation and maintenance of the highest quality fire safety equipment, including extinguishers and alarms to ensure you’re kept safe this holiday season — and all year round.
 To learn more about what we offer, get in touch today.